TheoKondak/kanban-board/documentation.md

 - Add a state management tool like Redux
 - Document components with Storybooks
 - Test components with Playwright
+- Depending on the audience of the application, improve Accessibility & SEO

 ## Resources